djhshih/djhshih.github.io/join/index.md

 - statistical modelling
 - biological inference

-Click on an available position to the left for more information.
+Click on an available position in the menu for more information.